terasolunaorg/terasoluna-gfw-functionaltest/README.md

 > **Note:**
 >
-> If GeckoDriver is not registered in the path, [webdrivermanager](https://github.com/bonigarcia/webdrivermanager) will download it automatically.
+> By default, [webdrivermanager](https://github.com/bonigarcia/webdrivermanager) will download the latest [geckodriver](https://github.com/mozilla/geckodriver/releases) to `~/.cache/selenium` automatically.
-> Configure using [properties](https://github.com/bonigarcia/webdrivermanager#webdrivermanager-api) in `wdm.properties` or Java System Properties.
+> If you want to specify the download destination directory, please specify "`-Dwdm.cachePath`" in the startup argument.
+> To specify the version of geckoDriver, specify "`-Dwdm.geckoDriverVersion`" in the startup argument.
+>
+> See [advanced-configuration](https://bonigarcia.dev/webdrivermanager/#advanced-configuration) for details on configuration.

 ## Appendix